khakhalin/notes/keywords/pandas.md

 For **merging multiple dataframes** at once, set indices properly, and then do `pd.concat()` with a list of dataframes, and `join=inner` (or something else) argument.
 See documentation for details.
 This looks neater, and may be faster than consecutive merges.

-**merge_asof** - sort of a sequential merge with short-circuiting, similar to vlookups in Excel that give up on the last so-so match, instead of searching for a perfect match.
+**merge_asof** - sort of a sequential merge with short-circuiting, similar to vlookups in Excel that find the latest so-so match, instead of searching for a perfect match.
 For example, if `df_checkpoints` contains only some measures at some time points, and `df_full` contains a full list of time-staps, do this to "infill" (protract step-wise) every point measure across all time-stamps between point-measures:
 `pd.merge_asof(df_full, df_checkpoints, on='TIMESTAMP')`
-In this case to me it feels that we're going foward, filling data with stuff, but actually the default settings for the direction is `direction=backward`.
-If you switch it to `forward`, you'll start filling missing points with the next value.
-Apparently, it's the direction of "looking", not that of movement.
+In this case to me it feels that we're going foward, filling data with stuff, but actually the default settings for the direction is named `direction=backward`, so I'm guessing it's about "looking backwards" at the last reasonable value.
+If you switch `direction` to `forward`, you'll be filling missing points with the next value.
 It's also possible to use `direction=nearest`.
 * Note that without piping, this method is not stackable (it's not a method of a dataframe, but of Pandas).
 But one can always do `df1.pipe(pd.merge_asof, df2, on='TIME')`.
+- [ ] * Both dataframes need to be sorted (on the key that we're using for merging).
 * https://pandas.pydata.org/pandas-docs/version/0.25.0/reference/api/pandas.merge_asof.html

 🚫 **Recently deprecated: Append**